-Significant improvements in psoriatic arthritis with ustekinumabJune 12th, 2013 in Arthritis & Rheumatism /
+Significant improvements in psoriatic arthritis with ustekinumabJune 12, 2013 in Medicine & Health / Arthritis & Rheumatism

 New PSUMMIT 2* data first presented at EULAR 2013, the Annual Congress of the European League Against Rheumatism, further demonstrate the efficacy of ustekinumab in Psoriatic Arthritis (PsA).